+The BALB/c 3T3 neutral red uptake and the normal human keratinocyte (NHK) neutral red uptake assays were tested in a validation study conducted by NICEATM and the European Centre for the Validation of Alternative Methods (ECVAM, now known as EURL ECVAM).
 The NICEATM/ECVAM In Vitro Cytotoxicity Validation Study generated in vitro cytotoxicity data to predict rodent in vivo LD50 values and starting doses for acute oral systemic toxicity test methods.
-The in vitro tests evaluated used rodent (mouse fibroblast [3T3]) and human (normal human epidermal keratinocyte [NHK]) cells.
+These in vitro tests used rodent (mouse fibroblast [3T3]) and human (NHK) cells.

 The objectives of the validation study were to:

-Upon conclusion of the study, an independent scientific review panel evaluated the validation status of the 3T3 and NHK basal cytotoxicity test methods in May 2006 for use as adjuncts to in vivo acute oral systemic toxicity tests for the purpose of determining starting doses.
-ICCVAM concurred with the peer review evaluation that these in vitro cytotoxicity test methods should be considered for use in a weight-of-evidence approach to determine starting doses for acute oral systemic toxicity test methods (i.e., the Up-and-Down Procedure and the Acute Toxic Class method) to reduce the use of animals required for these methods.
-Additionally, ICCVAM agreed with the panel that these in vitro cytotoxicity test methods could not be used to determine the hazard classification of chemicals.
+An independent scientific review panel convened in May 2006 reviewed the study and concluded that these in vitro cytotoxicity test methods should be considered for use in a weight-of-evidence approach to determine starting doses for acute oral systemic toxicity test methods, thereby reducing overall animal use requirements.
+However, the panel concluded that these in vitro cytotoxicity test methods could not be used to determine the hazard classification of chemicals.
+ICCVAM concurred with both of the panel's conclusions.

 A publication subsequent to the validation study confirmed that animal use could be reduced by using the 3T3 in vitro basal cytotoxicity test to determine the starting dose for the acute toxic class method for acute oral toxicity.
-Schrage et al. (2011) estimated the minimum number of animals to be used in acute toxic class method tests for 203 substances when a number of different options were used to select starting doses.
-The use of the 3T3 test to determine starting doses reduced the minimum number of animals needed for the acute toxic class tests by 18% (150/834) compared with use of the default starting dose.
-Use of expert judgment (34% [288/834]) and the 2000 mg/kg limit dose (38% [315/834]) to determine starting doses provided further reductions in minimum animal use.
+Schrage et al. (2011) estimated that use of the 3T3 test to determine starting doses reduced the minimum number of animals needed for the acute toxic class tests by 18% (150/834) compared with use of the default starting dose.
+Use of expert judgment and the 2000 mg/kg limit dose to determine starting doses provided further reductions in minimum animal use.